This is how you do the kneeling cable crunch exercise:

 Kneeling Cable Crunch Drawbacks

-If you are just starting out and have poor ab strength along with lower back issues then I would stay away from this exercise all together, or at least until you’ve managed to eliminate your back pain and got yourself firmly on to the core strengthening track.
+If you are just starting out and have poor ab strength along with lower back issues then I would stay away from this exercise all together, or at least until you’ve managed to eliminate your back pain and have been able to strengthen your weak back.

 Doing any sort of crunches are not good for the back as a lot of the issues you have with regards to your back are due to bending and extending our spine while your core muscle groups are weak.